psaxioti/OpenTRIM/README.md

 }
 ```

-> Typically comments are not allowed in JSON but for iradina++ it is ok.
+> Comments in JSON config file are ignored by the program

 Copy/paste and edit the above to create a new input file.
 Most of the options shown here are default values and can be omitted.
-The target materials and regions must always be given.
+The `target/materials` and `target/regions` must always be given.

 ## Output files